JayPatel-cs207/JayPatel-KaushalPatel-TanujJoshi-JaivikPatel/README.md

 ---

-*Laser security system* is a powerful security system which you can build using the Arduino that can be used to protect our offices, banks and museums from stealing the important/precious things.
+*Laser security system* is a powerful security system which you can build using the Arduino UNO and breadboard, this project idea can be used to protect our offices, banks and museums from stealing the important/precious things.

 ---
 * Repository contents :